WSU-kduncan/s24cicd-MuhammedAbu/README-CD.md

 Project Description:
-  - Used git tag metadata and github actions to implement semantic vesioning.
-Used webhook to deploy docker image to remote instance.
+  - Implement semantic versioning into the github workflow using git tag.
+  - Utilize webhooks to automatically deploy new container images on an AWS instance.

 ### Part 1 - Semantic Versioning
 **Tasks Completed:**